Mitri Raheb: Background

-Mitri Raheb was born in Bethlehem, in 1962.
-He pursued his higher education in Germany, first at Hermannsburg Mission Seminary (1980–1984) and then at Philipps University in Marburg, Germany (1984–1988), where he completed his graduate studies including a doctorate in theology.
-He returned to Bethlehem in 1988 to serve as the pastor of the Evangelical Lutheran Christmas Church (Christmas Lutheran Church), and serving as the managing editor of the Al-Liqa’ Journal for religious and heritage studies in the Holy Land (1992–1996).
+Raheb was born in Bethlehem in 1962.
+He pursued higher education in Germany, first at Hermannsburg Mission Seminary (1980–1984) and then at Philipps University in Marburg, Germany (1984–1988), where he completed graduate studies, including a doctorate in theology.
+He returned to Bethlehem in 1988 to serve as the pastor of the Evangelical Lutheran Christmas Church (Christmas Lutheran Church) and as the managing editor of the Al-Liqa’ Journal for religious and heritage studies in the Holy Land (1992–1996).

-Since 1992, Raheb has founded and led a number of projects and institutions serving the social needs of Palestinians living in the Bethlehem area, focusing specifically on women, children, youth, and the elderly.
+Since 1992, Raheb has founded and led a number of projects and institutions serving the social needs of Palestinians living in the Bethlehem area, focusing specifically on women, children, youth, and older adults.

-He is one of the co-authors of Kairos Palestine document together with Patriarch Michel Sabah, Rev. Naim Ateek, Rifat Kassis and others.
+With the Catholic patriarch Michel Sabah, the Anglican priest Naim Ateek, activist Rifat Kassis, and others, Rehab coauthored the Kairos Palestine document.
 Israeli diplomats have criticized Raheb's work on the document, claiming that it is "an extremist and racist document which does not contribute to reconciliation and peace between the Palestinians and Israelis."
 Raheb has been critical of Western support for Christians of the region and their lack of support against the Israeli occupation: "There is talk as if the West is genuinely interested in Christians, but most of the time they only use them for their own political ends."

-In 2010, at the "Christ at the Checkpoint" conference in Bethlehem, Raheb stated that "Israel represents Rome of the Bible, not the people of the land. ...
-I'm sure if we do a DNA test between David, who was a Bethlemite, and Jesus, born in Bethlehem, and Mitri, born just across the street from where Jesus was born, I'm sure the DNA will show that there is a trace.
-While, if you put King David, Jesus and Netanyahu, you will get nothing, because Netanyahu comes from an East European tribe who converted to Judaism in the Middle Ages."
-Tricia Miller denounced this as a "racial theory to support his belief that Jews are not the true people of the Land of Israel," adding that "the idea that Jews of European descent are not really Jewish is an old anti-Semitic fabrication used to delegitimize the connection between modern Jews, their Israelite ancestors, and their historic ties to the Land of Israel."
+In 2010, at the "Christ at the Checkpoint" conference in Bethlehem, Raheb stated that "Israel represents Rome of the [Christian] Bible, not the people of the land. ...
+I'm sure if we do a DNA test between David, who was a Bethlemite, and Jesus, born in Bethlehem, and Mitri, born just across the street from where Jesus was born; I'm sure the DNA will show that there is a trace.
+While, if you put King David, Jesus and [Bibi] Netanyahu, you will get nothing, because Netanyahu comes from an East European tribe who converted to Judaism in the Middle Ages."
+Tricia Miller, an affiliate of CAMERA, denounced this as a "racial theory to support his belief that Jews are not the true people of the Land of Israel," adding that "the idea that Jews of European descent are not really Jewish is an old anti-Semitic fabrication used to delegitimize the connection between modern Jews, their Israelite ancestors, and their historic ties to the Land of Israel."

 He currently lives in Bethlehem with his wife and two daughters.

 The Diyar Consortium

-The Diyar Consortium is an umbrella organization that is responsible for the administration of its component institutions: the ICB, the Dar Al-Kalima Health & Wellness Center, and the Dar Al-Kalima College.
+The Diyar Consortium is an umbrella organization that is responsible for the administration of its component institutions: the International Center of Bethlehem, the Dar Al-Kalima Health & Wellness Center, and the Dar Al-Kalima College.
 "Diyar" (ديار) is the plural of "dar" (دار), meaning "house" or "homeland" in Arabic.
-It is headed by its president, Raheb, who is responsible for the overall vision of the consortium and securing funds for continuous growth.
-The consortium is governed by a Board of Directors, whose members come from diverse religious and vocational backgrounds, and administered by an executive committee and three program committees (for health, culture, and education).
+It is headed by Raheb.
+The consortium is governed by a board of directors composed of diverse religious and vocational backgrounds and administered by an executive committee and three program committees (for health, culture, and education).